Officials: More than 40 percent of California out of drought

 Lund spoke on his way back from taking students to see flood gates on the Sacramento River, opened by state officials Tuesday for the first time in 12 years to ease pressure on river banks and levees.

-The opened gates were spilling a two-mile torrent of excess water into public lands in the Sacramento Valley, alongside the equally raging Sacramento, the state’s largest river.
+The opened gates were spilling a 2-mile torrent of excess water onto public lands in the Sacramento Valley, alongside the equally raging Sacramento, the state’s largest river.

+More storms Thursday raised fears of mudslides in Southern California and clogged commutes statewide.
+The Russian River in Northern California’s wine region was among the tributaries still in flood.
+Residents in the resort town of Guerneville used canoes and kayaks to get around flooded areas, and even inside their inundated homes.

+Forecasters said rain and snow would continue into Thursday afternoon.
+But the heaviest of the back-to-back systems fueled by an “atmospheric river” weather phenomenon had passed after delivering the heaviest rain in a decade.

 The past week’s storms were enough to double the snowpack in parts of the Sierras, runoff from which provides Californians with much of their year-round water supply.
 Stations up and down the mountain chain were reporting twice the amount of normal rain and snow for this time of year.